48 US States Open Google Anti-trust Probe | Silicon UK Tech News

 48 US States Open Google Anti-trust Probe

-Google is facing an unprecedented anti-trust investigation from nearly all states territories that make up the United States
+Google is facing an unprecedented anti-trust investigation from nearly all US states and territories that make up the United States

 Senior management at Alphabet and Google now have to contend with another anti-trust investigation, as most US states join forces to investigate the firm.